-Dividends are determined differently for privately held (stock) and mutual companies, and policyholders have a number of options on how to use their life insurance dividends.
+Dividends can be determined differently for privately held companies (called stock companies) and mutual companies, and policyholders have a number of options for how to use their life insurance dividends.

-Finally, dividend amounts change each year and are not guaranteed, but dividend-paying whole life insurance policies charge higher premiums.
+Dividend amounts also can change each year and are not guaranteed.
+And dividend-paying whole life insurance policies tend to charge higher premiums.

 How much money you earn in dividends depends on how much you pay into your policy.

-While premiums can get pretty costly with a participating policy, the dividend amount can grow over time, alleviating some of the weight of your premium costs.
+While premiums can get pretty costly with whole life, the dividend amount can grow over time, alleviating some of the weight of your premium costs.

-That is why it is critical that you do your research before selecting a life insurance company and policy.
+That is why it is critical to do your research before selecting a life insurance company and policy.